Oral Thrush: A Common Fungal Infection of the Mouth

 Oral Thrush

-How Does Candida Albicans Induce Oral Thrush?
+How Does Candida Albicans Lead to Oral Thrush?

 Candida albicans invading tissues